Identifying habitat use and genetic structure of southern flying squirrels on the western edge of their geographic distribution

 Inferring population dynamics from wildlife harvest data

 State and Federal wildlife agencies often rely on annual harvest data to make inferences about relative changes in species-specific population abundances.
 However, these data are often influenced by outside factors that may affect hunter or trapper participation and can potentially bias these datasets.
 We have been examining long-term hunter and trapper harvest data to identify factors affecting annual harvest reports and using this information to help us infer changes in population abundances of commonly harvested species.
+This work is a collaboration between Kansas State University and the Illinois Natural History Survey.

 Determining factors that affect hunter recruitment, retention and reactivation (R3)